 The background image is DNA Strands on blue background

-All Penn State students, trainees, faculty and staff interested in cancer research careers are invited to attend the sixth annual Cancer Research Day hybrid event on Saturday, Oct.
-7, from 10 a.m. to 3 p.m. in the Animal, Veterinary and Biomedical Sciences Building on the University Park campus.
+All Penn State students, trainees, faculty and staff interested in cancer research careers are invited to attend the seventh annual Cancer Research Day hybrid event on Saturday, Oct.
+19, from 9:30 a.m. to 3:30 p.m. in the Animal, Veterinary and Biomedical Sciences Building on the University Park campus.

 Event overview